oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/scaling.md

 }
 ```

-The `managedServerCount` value designates the number of WebLogic Server instances to scale to.
-Note that the scale resource is implemented using the JAX-RS framework, and so a successful scaling request will return an HTTP response code of `204 (“No Content”)` because the resource method’s return type is void and does not return a message body.
+The `managedServerCount` value designates the number of Managed Server instances to scale to.
+On a successful scaling request, the REST interface will return an HTTP response code of `204 (“No Content”)`.

 When you POST to the `/scale` REST endpoint, you must send the following headers: